 Secure File Transfer

-A Hypertext Transfer Protocol (HTTP) file transfer, which is also known as a web file transfer, is one of the most user-friendly methods of transferring files.
+A hypertext transfer protocol (HTTP) file transfer, which is also known as a web file transfer, is one of the most user-friendly methods of sharing files.
 For users to upload files or download files with an HTTP server, all they need is a web browser.
-Users can employ any web browser, such as Chrome, Firefox, Microsoft Edge or Safari for that purpose.
+Learn the benefits of an HTTP file transfer and how you can set up one.
+If you prefer to configure an HTTPS file transfer, you may read the tutorial “How to set up an HTTPS file transfer".

 Topics: